 I can confirm that a copy of the letter produced as a result of the fire safety audit which was carried out on the 10th August 2023 was sent to you on 29 August 2023.
-Which answered the first part of your request.

-DWFRS confirms that it holds the information you have requested.
+Which answered question a of your request.
+You were also advised to contact The Home Office concerning question c as we do not hold this information.
+In answer to questions b, DWFRS confirms that it holds the information you have requested.